Welcome to the Official Website for the Town of Carlisle!

 The purpose of this website is to provide information about your community, library, government, and school activities.
 This is a community endeavor, all are invited to collaborate.
 Your contributions and suggestions are welcomed.

-The Town of Carlisle is a predominantly residential community located approximately 22 miles northwest of Boston.
+The Town of Carlisle is a predominantly residential community located approximately 22 miles northwest of Boston in Middlesex County.
 Once called “...city of the woods...” by Henry David Thoreau, Carlisle is still a very rural community with over 30% of the land under some form of conservation restriction.
 Carlisle residents enjoy the rural charm of a New England farming community with winding roads weaving past stone walls, fields farmed for generations, unspoiled woods, and a working cranberry bog.

 The incorporation of Carlisle was a long and arduous process taking 72 years.
 The first recorded intention of incorporation was in 1732.
 In 1754 the District of Carlisle was approved by the Massachusetts General Court and existed for two years, five months, and 17 days before it was dissolved.
 In 1780 a new, larger, District of Carlisle was approved.
 Finally, in 1805, the Incorporation of the Town of Carlisle was approved.